 - Work management: Trello.

-- Design: color schemes, Google Fonts, the tools from here.
+- Design: Color schemes, Google Fonts.

 - Photography: Unsplash, AllTheFreeStock

-How websites are built in reality
+How websites are a built-in reality.

 HTML is the language of websites.
 Every webpage is built or converted to HTML at some point.

-For example, to see the HTML structure of this very guide you’re reading here, just press “Ctrl + U” on your keyboard.
+For example, to see the HTML structure of this very guide you’re reading here, just press “Ctrl+U” on your keyboard.